Minnowo/4Nyan/README.md

 *This is very early in development and currently vary unusable (unless you want to only stream video using mpv)*

+### Current Features

+- HLS (http live streaming) of video using m3u8 files
+- Image serving endpoint
+- Basic database layout
+- Very bare bones frontend used to test the HLS

 ### Plans for the future

 - Youtube-like UI for video streaming
 - Danbooru-like gallery of randomly tagged images
 - nHentai-like manga / book reader
 - Serving books as PDF or HTML